 Social media is reflecting this and the financial costs and burdens that go with longevity, which includes cognitive declines.

-Many assisted living facilities have memory care units which specialize with those suffering from Alzheimer’s or other forms of dementia.
-For those who have more advanced needs nursing home or memory care facilities are available.
+Many assisted living facilities have memory care units that specialize with those who have Alzheimer’s or other forms of dementia.
+For those who have more advanced needs, nursing home or memory care facilities are available.
 These facilities can be very costly.

 The national average for a skilled nursing home is running over $100,000 a year.
 The actual cost does vary depending on location and the number of services a person requires.
-The LTC NEWS MAP shows the costs of care services as well as indicating the availability partnership plans (which provide additional asset protection) and tax incentives for Long-Term Care Insurance.
-Click here to find your state.
+The LTC NEWS cost of care calculator will illustrate both the current and future costs of long-term care services in your area.
+You can also find the availability partnership plans (which provide additional asset protection) and tax incentives for Long-Term Care Insurance.
+Just click here to start your research.

 No matter what your situation might be it will still have a significant impact on family members.

 Don’t think for a second that as you get older your future health changes will not have an emotional impact on those you love.
 The fact is there is a physical, emotional, and even financial burden that is placed on family members when you require long-term care services.
 The emotional part of the equation, for many, is just as hard as any financial or physical impact they experience.

 Long-Term Care Insurance is a Solution for Many American Families